MystenLabs/seal/UsingSeal.md

 Onchain decryption in Move is available as well given the derived keys.
 See [voting.move](./move/patterns/sources/voting.move) for an example.

+> [!TIP]
+> If a request to a key server fails with an `InvalidParameter` error, it may be because one of the inputs for the PTB was just created and is not yet available on the key servers' full node.
+In this case, repeating the request a few seconds later should succeed.

 **Mysten Labs Key Servers**

 Mysten Labs maintains a set of key servers for the Seal project: